-Our outstanding team (Mrs Jesson and Mrs Johnson), which focuses on Literacy across the school, works with all staff to ensure that standards are high and that all pupils strive to achieve their very best.
+Our outstanding English Leader, Mrs Thomas, who focuses on Literacy across the school, works with all staff to ensure that standards are high and that all pupils strive to achieve their very best.
 The focus is always to ensure that children are supported with the skills they need to continue their progress.

-At Ryhall CE Academy we use our own developed hybrid of the best phonics systems (click on the phonics link to find out all the information you need to know about each phonics phase).
-A designated slot in the timetable is reserved daily for this reading and phonics’ programme.
-This time is ‘set in stone’ and is a non-negotiable within the Ryhall CE Academy curriculum.
+At Ryhall CE Academy we use our own developed hybrid of the best phonics systems (click on the phonics link under 'our learning' to find out all the information you need to know about each phonics phase).
+A designated slot in the timetable is reserved daily for this reading and phonics programme.
 Children are assessed every half term and placed into groups according to their reading ability - with fluidity in grouping to allow for children to be appropriately supported in their reading development.